-Define a call coverage path for the test subscribers with the Lucent Intuity hunt group as a coverage point.
-If the Lucent INTUITY system has been integrated with an existing switch, you may need to add the Lucent Intuity hunt group as another coverage point for existing coverage paths.
-See Worksheet F: Assign the Call Coverage Path for Users, to find the selected coverage paths.
+Define a call coverage path for the test subscribers with the Lucent INTUITY hunt group as a coverage point.
+If the Lucent INTUITY system has been integrated with an existing switch, you may need to add the Lucent INTUITY hunt group as another coverage point for existing coverage paths.
+See Worksheet F, to find the selected coverage paths.